Daylight Savings... The Winter Issue

 It's getting darker out, the colder mornings are upon us and Jack Frost is waiting in the wings to frost up our windows and paths...

-I suggest 4 different options for you with detailed schedules below.
+I have 4 different options for you to choose from with details below.

 You may be fearing that your already early starts at 5am is now going to be 4am.

 Does this mean they will be ready for bed at 5pm instead of 7pm…?
-There goes your evenings with more wake ups and “lazy” weekend mornings I hear you say…
+There goes your “lazy” weekend mornings I hear you say…

-Falling back into winter can actually be a positive and give you one more extra hour on the clock to work on supporting your baby to grasp independent sleep skills and they get more time to “practice and learn” these new skills!
+Falling back into winter can actually be a positive thing and give you one more extra hour on the clock to work on supporting your baby to grasp independent sleep skills they need to sleep independently!
 It’s all going to be fine…you will see.
 And it is EASY!

 So, if we alter the timings of these 3 activities during the day, slowly your baby should fall into the new time change quite easily and without too much bother.
 It can take 1 – 2 weeks for your child to fully adjust to the new time so do be patient and be consistent.
 Every.
 Single.
 Day.

-Remember exposure to light be it natural or artificial will aid your child’s circadian rhythm to adjust so get outside for a walk, even a walk around the block will help especially first thing in the morning. (post 6am) If it is raining, adorn those welly’s and go splash in the muddy puddles…last time I check puddles were a lot of fun and no, you wont melt like the Wicked Witch from the west...!
+Exposure to light be it natural, which is preferred (but this clock change does not allow it so much!) or artificial will aid your child’s circadian rhythm to adjust, so get outside for a walk around the garden, the fresh air will help wake you all up, even open the window or step out the front dorr for a few minutes. (post 6am) If it is raining, adorn those welly’s and go splash in the muddy puddles as soon as you can…last time I check puddles were a lot of fun and no, you wont melt like the Wicked Witch from the west...!

 Below are some sample schedules to help guide you and your family into the new clock change.

 Do remember that if your child is under 18 weeks your days may already be very unpredictable and you may not have a schedule in place.
-Therefor you just need to maintain your baby’s awake windows appropriate to their age.
-If you are not sure what their awake windows are, do see my blog on appropriate awake windows for different age groups.
+Therefor you just need to maintain your baby’s awake windows appropriate to their own rhythm.
+If you are not sure what their awake windows are, do see my blog on appropriate awake windows for different age groups as this can help guide you.

 Now, here’s the good bit…